-The backup client leverages Windows Server Backup's “wbadmin” command with the “–allCritical” parameter set (also known as a Bare Metal Backup).
+The Data Management Agent leverages Windows Server Backup's “wbadmin” command with the “–allCritical” parameter set (also known as a Bare Metal Backup).
 When the backup occurs, all files, including non-system files that reside on volumes used by the operating system, are temporarily stored in consolidated format in the “WindowsImageBackup” folder.

 - The WindowsImageBackup folder will only be stored on a volume that is not included in the backup.
 A backup could be prevent if such a volume is not available.

 - Because of this consolidation, no deduplication can performed on the data.

 While performing a backup with Windows Image Backup enabled i.e. the All critical volumes setting in the DM Agent's Options and Settings, the following entries are displayed in the backup log: